mattermost/docs/source/getting-started/enterprise-roll-out-checklist.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

-This checklist is intended to serve as a guide to Enterprises who are rolling out Mattermost to thousands of users.
+This checklist is intended to serve as a guide to organizations rolling out Mattermost to thousands of users.

 Checklist overview
 -------------------